• Bread Machine

 • Before making this recipe, you will break off cloves from the main garlic bulb and remove the paper-like skin that is covering each clove.

-• Liked this recipe?
+• Did you like this recipe?
 We also have a similar Bread Machine Onion Bread recipe that uses fried onions (instead of fried garlic) as one of its ingredients.
+Or check out my oven-baked Onion Bread Recipe.
+FYI – Many people like to make the dough in their bread machine and then bake the bread dough in the oven in order to get a better looking loaf (and avoid a bread machine “block” shaped loaf).

 • Of course, you can also make another version of garlic bread by cutting our homemade French bread in half, slathering butter (or olive oil), herbs & garlic on each half and then toasting them in the oven.